Planting a Tree

 Containerized trees may also experience transplant shock, particularly if they have circling roots that must be cut.

-Transplant shock is indicated by slow growth and reduced vigor following transplanting.
+Transplant shock is indicated by slow growth and reduced vigour following transplanting.

 Proper site preparation before and during planting coupled with good follow-up care reduces the amount of time the plant experiences transplant shock and allows the tree to quickly establish in its new location.
 Carefully follow nine simple steps, and you can significantly reduce the stress placed on the plant at the time of planting.